Mount St. Mary's University: National Shrine Grotto of Our Lady of Lourdes

 Mount St. Mary's is home to the National Shrine Grotto of Our Lady of Lourdes, a Catholic pilgrimage site devoted to the Blessed Virgin Mary that draws thousands of visitors annually.
-Emmitsburg.net describes the Grotto as "a place of pastoral beauty and spiritual inspiration ... situated high on the mountainside where nature displays itself in all its wild and picturesque glory."
+Emmitsburg.net describes the grotto as "a place of pastoral beauty and spiritual inspiration ... situated high on the mountainside where nature displays itself in all its wild and picturesque glory."
 The sixty acres of grounds include lush gardens, a pond, rosary paths, the Stations of the Cross, devotional areas, a scenic overlook, and St. Mary's Chapel on the Hill (also known as the Glass Chapel).
 Grotto water flows from taps located around a fountain pool, and chaplains are available to bless the water for visitors.
-Father John Watterson had the stone Grotto cave built in 1875 as a replica of the miraculous Our Lady of Lourdes in France.
+John Watterson had the stone grotto cave built in 1875 as a replica of the miraculous Our Lady of Lourdes in France.

-The Grotto was first established on St. Mary's Mountain in 1805 by the university's founder, Father John DuBois.
-According to legend, Father DuBois was attracted to a light on the mountain and found a blessed spot and sat down at the foot of a large oak tree beside a stream.
+The grotto was first established on St. Mary's Mountain in 1805 by the university's founder, John Dubois.
+According to legend, DuBois was attracted to a light on the mountain and found a blessed spot and sat down at the foot of a large oak tree beside a stream.
 He made a cross of twigs and fixed it to the tree to be the symbol of the holy work he was undertaking.
-This was the original Grotto.
-Father Simon Bruté was an early steward of the Grotto.
+This was the original grotto.
+Simon Bruté was an early steward of the grotto.
 He created pathways throughout the grounds and attached crosses to the trees that now line the Stations of the Cross along the entrance.
 Saint Elizabeth Ann Seton attended Sunday Mass at the Grotto chapel.
 The 1911 book The Story of the Mountain tells how Mother Seton would sit on her favorite rock at the Grotto and "invoke the divine blessing by reciting the Canticle of the Three Children, and none that heard her could ever forget the tones of that voice and the fervor of that heart, which in the midst of the wild scenery of nature called upon all creatures to bless and magnify their Creator."
-Her rosary walks around the Grotto were re-enacted in 2005 to celebrate its 200th anniversary.
+Her rosary walks around the grotto were re-enacted in 2005 to celebrate its 200th anniversary.

-In 1958, the Grotto was refurbished and made more accessible to the public by Father Hugh J. Phillips, who became known as the "Restorer of the Grotto."
-The Grotto was proclaimed a Public Oratory on December 8, 1965, by Cardinal Lawrence Shehan, archbishop of Baltimore.
-On November 27, 2007, Bishop Jacques Perrier of the Diocese of Tarbes-et-Lourdes in France visited the Mount St. Mary's Grotto and gave the gift of a stone excavated from the original Grotto in Lourdes, France, in order to "spiritually connect" the two places.
+In 1958, the grotto was refurbished and made more accessible to the public by Hugh J. Phillips, who became known as the "Restorer of the Grotto."
+The grotto was proclaimed a Public Oratory on December 8, 1965, by Cardinal Lawrence Shehan, archbishop of Baltimore.
+On November 27, 2007, Bishop Jacques Perrier of the Diocese of Tarbes-et-Lourdes in France visited the Mount St. Mary's Grotto and gave the gift of a stone excavated from the original grotto in Lourdes, France, in order to "spiritually connect" the two places.